 This course is about occupational health and safety for large employers working in the forest sector.
-Participants should be active in their company's business operations and have knowledge of their safety program, as they will become the company's internal auditor and conduct their company's audit.
-Note that in order to perform SAFE Companies or COR eligible audits, a participant must be a permanent employee of the company that they will audit.
+Participants should be active in their company's business operations and have knowledge of their health and safety program, as they will become the company's internal auditor and conduct their company's audit.
+Note that to perform SAFE Companies or COR eligible audits, a participant must be a permanent employee of the company that they will audit.

 This course is available in English only.
-For webinars, group participation is required.

 Upon completing this course, you should be able to:

 - Perform and document a BASE 4 internal maintenance audit for your own employer.
 The course topics include: